Tattoo Infection: Tips for Treatment and Identification

 The idea of getting an infected tattoo might not even come across your mind when you go to your tattoo consultation and book your day of getting inked.

-In fact, if you don’t work with a trusted tattoo artist or you don’t maintain your tattoo afterwards then it is possible to get a tattoo infection.
+In fact, if you don’t work with a trusted tattoo artist or you don’t maintain your tattoo afterwards then it is possible to get a treatment for tattoo infection.
 In this guide, we’ll show you some of the keys to tattoo aftercare, and how to treat an infected tattoo if you get there.

 How do you know if your tattoo is infected?